Melnykites: Beginning of Nazi crackdown

 Though the Melnykites initially enjoyed support against the Banderites from the German military authorities, the OUN(m)'s growing strength in Central and Eastern Ukraine whereby they came to control a number of local administrations, police forces, and newspapers across the region and the incompatibility of Ukrainian statehood with Nazi designs led the SS and Nazi Party officials to overrule the Wehrmacht which, according to John Alexander Armstrong, "evidently believed that Germany really would support Ukrainian independence".
-(Note: Radchenko [trans.]: "The German Nazis viewed the territory of Ukraine as their colonial space, where there were no plans to organise any Ukrainian (even puppet) governments.
+(Note: Radchenko: "The German Nazis viewed the territory of Ukraine as their colonial space, where there were no plans to organise any Ukrainian (even puppet) governments.
 The German administration (primarily the SD) feared the radicalisation of the OUN(m).
 SD employees and RKU bureaucrats did not rule out that the radical wing of the OUN(m) could follow the path of the OUN(b): create an anti-German underground, start propaganda against the Reich, and engage in military resistance to the Nazis.")
 Following on from a mid-November meeting with Kyiv Gebietskommissar Friedrich Ackmann [de] where the leaders of the UNRada discussed plans to hold an event on 22 January (Note: This is the anniversary of the Fourth Universal of the Ukrainian Central Rada which declared the independence of the Ukrainian People's Republic from Bolshevik Russia in 1918.)
 1942 commemorating Symon Petliura, a district official announced on 17 November the dissolution of the UNRada.
 This effectively liquidated the Bukovinian Battalion which by early November had swelled from approximately 700 to 1,500-1,700 strong (Note: According to Per Anders Rudling, this was due to reinforcements from volunteers arriving from Galicia and other parts of Ukraine, which included Soviet POWs recruited in Zhytomyr.) and whose members were subsequently dispersed, with many merged into auxiliary police battalions.
-Members of the Bukovinian Battalion subsequently formed the core of, among others (particluarly the 109th and 115th battalions (Note: Having fought Soviet partisans in Belarus, the 109th battalion returned to Ukraine in mid-1944 where some of its members joined the Banderite UPA while the 115th was merged with the 118th in August and sent to France where many of its members deserted to join the French Forces of the Interior.)), the 118th Schutzmannschaft Battalion in the spring of 1942 that would later be implicated in the 1943 Khatyn Massacre.
+Members of the Bukovinian Battalion subsequently formed the core of, among others (particluarly the 109th and 115th battalions), (Note: Having fought Soviet partisans in Belarus, the 109th battalion returned to Ukraine in mid-1944 where some of its members joined the Banderite UPA while the 115th was merged with the 118th in August and sent to France where many of its members deserted to join the French Forces of the Interior.) the 118th Schutzmannschaft Battalion in the spring of 1942 that would later be implicated in the 1943 Khatyn Massacre.